The Ultimate Carry on Luggage Size Guide

 The Best Carry On Backpack

-If you only or mostly fly domestically, a bag measuring 22 x 14 x 9″ will work well.
-This 45L size will let you max out your packing without breaking any rules.
+If you only or mostly fly domestically in the United States, a bag measuring 22 x 14 x 9? will work well.
+A 40L size will let you max out your packing without breaking any rules.
 Notice that in the Americas chart above, all of the airlines with more restrictive size limits—Aeromexico, Air Canada, and Avianca—are outside of the US.

 If you travel internationally, choose a smaller bag that’s compliant in more regions and on more airlines so that you don’t have to check airline websites for every single flight you take.
 Paradoxically, you should choose a smaller bag if you take longer trips.